mmomtchev/nobind/README.md

   *Depending on your types, you may need to also include pointer, reference or `const` typemaps - check the built-in implementation of `std::string` for an example.*

+* Are you using MSVC?

+  *MSVC has a number of problems with template argument deduction in its default compilation mode.
+The `/permissive-` and `/Zc` flags can help in some cases, or you can also use a `static_cast` to explicitly type your function pointer. `node-ffmpeg` includes a few cases of this type.*

 ## Developer info

 Running single unit tests (in a debugger) is possible by doing: